-9. The participating countries will pursue benefits from developing new energy market opportunities, receiving transit revenues and achieving least-cost development solutions through a rational sharing of resources.

-10. In this context, the participating countries look forward to evolving medium-to long-term inter-relationships resulting in:
+- 9. The participating countries will pursue benefits from developing new energy market opportunities, establishing common new technology standards and demonstration projects, receiving transit revenues and achieving least-cost development solutions through a rational sharing of resources. - 10.
+In this context, the participating countries look forward to evolving medium-to long-term inter-relationships resulting in: - a.

-- a.
 Access to energy export markets and revenues to support export-led growth for states with sufficient resources to export energy, including electricity, oil, gas, and coal.
-Azerbaijan, Kazakhstan, and Uzbekistan could benefit from the export of hydrocarbons and electricity generated by thermal resources, while the Kyrgyz Republic and Tajikistan could benefit from exporting electricity from hydropower resources; - Revenue for transit countries such as Afghanistan and Mongolia, from transit and transmission fees.
-Mongolia has the potential to become an alternative energy transit route between Russia and China and an exporter of coal, and possibly electricity, to China; - c.
-China increasing imports from the region, including oil and natural gas from Kazakhstan, natural gas from Uzbekistan and Turkmenistan, and coal from Mongolia - d.
-Azerbaijan trading larger volumes of power with Russia, Turkey (via Georgia), and Iran; and e.
-Central Asian countries exporting power and natural gas to South Asia (see Appendix 2).
+Azerbaijan, Kazakhstan, and Uzbekistan could benefit from the export of hydrocarbons and electricity generated by thermal resources, while the Kyrgyz Republic and Tajikistan could benefit from exporting electricity from hydropower resources; - b.
+Revenue for transit countries such as Afghanistan and Mongolia, from transit and transmission fees.
+Mongolia has the potential to become an alternative energy transit route between Russia and China and an exporter of coal, and

+- possibly electricity, to China; - China increasing imports from the region, including oil and natural gas from Kazakhstan, natural gas from Uzbekistan and Turkmenistan, and coal from Mongolia - d.
+Azerbaijan trading larger volumes of power with Russia, Turkey (via Georgia), and Iran: and - e.
+Central Asian countries exporting power and natural gas to South Asia (see Appendix 2). - f.
+Establishing aggregated markets through demonstration of sustainable new technology demonstrated projects and standards to support technology leap frogging and address threats of climate change